rachel-labri-tipton/mern-ecommerce-project/README.md

 # mern-ecommerce-project
-this is a small project I did to practice working with the MERN stack
+this is a small project I'm working on to practice working with the MERN stack